Oslo-Nye-Fagskole/pro2002-samples/Module 4/shop_api_v3/README.md

 - [http://localhost:5000/products](http://localhost:5000/products)
 - [http://127.0.0.1:5000/products/p-1001](http://127.0.0.1:5000/products/p-1001)

-To update an existing product, send a PUT request with JSON data to `/products/<product_id>`:
+To update an existing product, send a PUT request with JSON data to `/products/<product_id>` and include your JWT:

 ```
 PUT /products/p-1001
+Authorization: Bearer <YOUR_JWT>
 Content-Type: application/json

 {
     "price": 429.0,
     "in_stock": false
 }
 ```

 To delete a product, send a DELETE request:
 ```
 DELETE /products/p-1001
+Authorization: Bearer <YOUR_JWT>
 ```

-Both operations return appropriate HTTP status codes (**200** for update, **204** for delete) confirming successful completion.
-To view and confirm the changes above, access the full product list after each to see the difference.

-With SQLite database now, all changes made through the API are persisted.
+Protected operations require a valid admin token; missing or invalid tokens return `401`, and non-admin users get `403`.